aimeele97/employee_kpi_analysis/README.md

 ## Overview

-This project addresses three main areas: KPI performance, employee ratings, and recruitment channels.
+This project addresses 4 main main areas: Employee diversity, KPI performance, employee ratings, and recruitment channels.
 It offers insights and actionable recommendations to assist the HR department in identifying key challenges and developing strategies to enhance KPI performance, boost employee ratings, and optimize recruitment processes.

 ## Data Source